panther-labs/panther/docs/gitbook/quick-start.md

 Welcome to the future of open-source cloud security - we're glad you're here!

-Panther is a collection of serverless applications deployed to your AWS account.
+Panther is a collection of serverless applications deployed within your AWS account.
 The frontend is a React application which runs in a Docker container \(via ECS\), and the backend is a collection of compute \(Lambda\), storage \(DynamoDB / S3\), and other supporting services.

 Your data is always under your control, encrypted in transit and at rest.
 All infrastructure is least-privilege, modeled and deployed with AWS CloudFormation.